Shravyap08/CUDA-projects/Optimized CUDA Kernels for Matrix Multiplication/README.md

 # Optimized CUDA kernels for Matrix Multiplication

+Overview

-The goal of this project is to optimize CUDA kernels for matrix multiplication by checking the performance metrics.
-The project has the following goals
+The goal of this project is to optimize CUDA kernels for matrix multiplication by evaluating performance metrics across different implementations.
+The project starts with a simple CPU-based implementation and progressively optimizes GPU-based approaches, exploring various CUDA techniques such as shared memory usage, loop unrolling, and leveraging cuBLAS.

-1.Using a CPU

-2.Naïve GPU approach

-3.Shared memory

-4.Loop unrolling

-5.CuBLAS
+Project Objectives

+To implement and compare different methods for matrix multiplication:

+CPU Implementation: Baseline comparison.

+Naïve GPU Approach: Initial CUDA implementation.

+Shared Memory Optimization: Use shared memory to improve global memory latency.

+Loop Unrolling: Increase parallelism by unrolling loops.

+cuBLAS: Compare with NVIDIA's highly optimized matrix multiplication library.